Recto Avenue: History

 What is known today as Recto Avenue was developed in sections during Spanish rule.
 The main section leading to the coast in San Nicolas and Tondo from Binondo was named Paseo de Azcárraga, after the Spanish Filipino Prime Minister of Spain, Marcelo Azcárraga.

 In the Santa Cruz district, the road was divided into Calle General Izquierdo, Calle Paz and Calle Bilibid after the Spanish Governor-General Rafael Izquierdo y Gutiérrez and the creeks (esteros) that ran through the district, respectively.
 In Sampaloc, the road was named Calle Iris, which terminated at Calle Alix/Plaza Santa Ana (now Legarda Street).
 The name Paseo de Azcárraga was extended to include the full length of the street, which was, at one point, also called Paseo de Rey Felipe 2° after King Philip II of Spain.

 On July 7, 1892, at 72 Calle Azcárraga, at the intersection with Calle Sagunto (now Santo Cristo) in Tondo, Andrés Bonifacio founded the revolutionary society Katipunan.

 In the early 1900s, Azcárraga was a theater-and-restaurant row, with Teatro Libertad and Zorrilla Theatre attracting the well-dressed crowd to zarzuela shows and operas that ran on weekends.
 The section extending westward from Tutuban station used to be traversed by an old Manila Railroad branch leading to the Port of Manila.
 The section extending eastward from Calle Santo Cristo was traversed by the tranvía.

 Originally terminating at Calle Angngalo (Angalo) on the former coastline of Manila in San Nicolas at the west, Azcárraga was extended into the new reclamation accommodated for the Manila North Harbor in the 20th century.
 There were also plans to extend Azcárraga eastward to Santa Mesa; however, this extension was never realized.
-In 1961, the avenue was given its current name in honor of Filipino senator Claro Mayo Recto.
+The street was later extended westward to Del Pan Street.
+On February 17, 1961, Azcárraga Street was officially renamed Claro M. Recto Street under Manila City Ordinance No. 4377, in honor of Filipino senator Claro Mayo Recto, who died in October 1960.
+It was reclassified as an avenue upon the approval of Manila City Ordinance No. 4441 on October 2, 1961.
+Following the creation of reclaimed land for the Manila North Harbor, the avenue was extended westward to Marcos Road (now part of Radial Road 10 and known as Mel Lopez Boulevard).

 Construction of the LRT Line 2 viaduct, initially traversing Recto Avenue's center island from T. Alonzo Street eastwards, began in 1997.
 Train operations on the Recto segment began in 2004.